WyruSeppo/BioBert_Annotations/README.md

 ```
 This data is then saved to the path specified in annotation_embedding_file_output.
 This file is too big to upload it in github, but If you have created it once, you can load it again and skip the first four steps of the program.

+### 5 Calculate the distance between embeddings

+For each protein, we compute the distance between the embeddings of the UniProt and Pfam annotations using the cosine similarity.
+Since the embeddings can be thought of as high-dimensional vectors, we can use the cosine similarity to gauge how similary the "direction" of the two "vectors" is.

 ## links
 our google doc: https://docs.google.com/document/d/1TD_wkrN5wPjKABs1-eJSVIOPAThNpR0uJz90E76WAeY/edit?tab=t.0